KittehOrg/KittehIRCClientLib/docs/index.md

 # Kitteh IRC Client Library Documentation

 The Kitteh IRC Client Library (KICL) is a powerful, modern Java IRC library built with NIO using the Netty library to maximize performance and scalability.
+KICL is built with Java 8 and utilizes Java 8's Optional to avoid returning null in the API.

 Some niceties about KICL include: